Hungarian People's Republic: Stalinist era (1949–1956)

 The government collectivized agriculture and it extracted profits from the country's farms to finance rapid expansion of heavy industry, which attracted more than 90% of total industrial investment.
 At first Hungary concentrated on producing primarily the same assortment of goods it had produced before the war, including locomotives and railroad cars.
 Despite its poor resource base and its favorable opportunities to specialize in other forms of production, Hungary developed new heavy industry in order to bolster further domestic growth and produce exports to pay for raw-material import.

 Rákosi rapidly expanded the education system in Hungary.
 This was mostly in attempt to replace the educated class of the past by what Rákosi called a new "working intelligentsia".
 In addition to some beneficial effects such as better education for the poor, more opportunities for working-class children and increased literacy in general, this measure also included the dissemination of communist ideology in schools and universities.
 Also, as part of an effort to separate the Church from the State, religious instruction was denounced as propaganda and was gradually eliminated from schools.

-Cardinal József Mindszenty, who had opposed the German Nazis and the Hungarian Fascists during the Second World War, however, he did support the Miklós Horthy dictatorship, was arrested in December 1948 and accused of treason.
+Cardinal József Mindszenty, who had opposed the German Nazis and the Hungarian Fascists during the Second World War, however, did support the Miklós Horthy dictatorship, and was arrested in December 1948 and accused of treason.
 After five weeks under arrest, he confessed to the charges made against him and he was condemned to life imprisonment.
 The Protestant churches were also purged and their leaders were replaced by those willing to remain loyal to Rákosi's government.

 The new Hungarian military hastily staged public, prearranged trials to purge "Nazi remnants and imperialist saboteurs".
 Several officers were sentenced to death and executed in 1951, including Lajos Tóth, a 28 victory-scoring flying ace of the World War II Royal Hungarian Air Force, who had voluntarily returned from US captivity to help revive Hungarian aviation.
 The victims were cleared posthumously following the fall of communism.